Gout In Pet Birds

 Some pet owners and all marketers have a tendency to think that if a little of something is good - a lot is better.
 We all have that subconscious urge.
 However, fruit and seed-eating birds were not designed for a high-protein diet.
 In the wild, the majority of their calories come from carbohydrates.

 Most avian diets on the market are based on the abnormally high protein needs of overworked chickens destined for short lives.
 Some folks justify the high protein levels in parrot diets by stating that wild parrots also eat high-protein grubs.
 If this occurs at all, it is in insignificant amounts.
-When your pet bird starts crowing like a chicken, feed it high protein like a chicken.
-High protein diets cause high uric acid levels.
+When your pet bird starts crowing like a chicken, feed it high protein like a chicken. (just a joke) High protein diets cause high uric acid levels.

 Changing an ill bird's eating habits can be very difficult to nearly impossible.
 Birds that have been eating a seed diet are very resistant to eating fresh foods.
 But it is very much worth your effort to try.
 Any diet change you make need to be done gradually.
 Start by adding appropriately sized new fresh fruit items to your pet's food cup.
 You can place some on the floor of its cage also - if your pet is still able to walk.